“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

 According to the documents, rescue teams found a survivor from the Imperial Fleet, who had connections among the nobility and military.
 In exchange for her life, not knowing that the Union intended to imprison rather than execute her, she attested to the Emperor having fallen with a terminal illness and being pronounced all but officially dead.
 The Grand Duchies, the major states that made up the Empire’s territory, were eager to back their own claimants to the throne.
 All of this, while Prince Erich von Fueller, the heir apparent, was off in the Great Ayre Reach fighting the Republic.
 According to the source, the reason for the Southern Border Fleet’s attack on the Union was the ambition of Admiral Gottwald to form his own faction in the coming strife.

 For as little as the Premier made it seem in her casual speech, this was earthshaking news.
 Upon the eve of his coup, Konstantin von Fueller had dared the aristocracy to move against him.
-For fifty years they slumbered under his control.
+For almost fifty years they slumbered under his control.
 Now he was dead: and now, they would awaken.

 “Mere imperial troops would not have had access to that kind of information.
 That would have only been known to Admirals and their associates, as they freely cavort with the aristocracy in a way that none below their rank are truly able to.
 So there was no need to interrogate the lower ranking survivors.
 Simply put, I trust the girl’s information.
 I believe we should act on it.
 By the time more overt signs of its veracity manifest themselves we may be too late to take advantage.”